mjbagaoisan/BruinMarketplace/README.md

 In the case the user has a valid Google account, Google does a callback to the callback handler mentioned before, sending the AUTHORIZATION_CODE in the URL.
 The definition of this callback handler can be seen in the code below.
 In the snippet below, the AUTHORIZATION_CODE is extracted in the line `const { code, state } = req.query;` where `code` is the AUTHORIZATION_CODE.

 In this first part of the code below, you can see we utilize a guard clause that checks the AUTHORIZATION_CODE was actually sent and that it is of type string.
 In our sequence diagram, this is represented by the orange alternate box.
-At the bottom of the diagram, you can see the alternate flow if the code is null or is not of type string; the user is redirected back to the login page with an error “missing_code”.
-The next guard clause checking that the GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET are represented by the purple alternate box in the diagram.
-Similarly, if the guard clause catches the GOOGLE_CLINET_ID or GOOGLE_CLIENTS_SECRET equal to null, it again redirects the user to the login page but this time with an error “not_configured”
+At the bottom of the diagram, you can see the alternate flow if the `code` is null or is not of type string; the user is redirected back to the login page with an error “missing_code”.
+The next guard clause checking that the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are represented by the purple alternate box in the diagram.
+Similarly, if the guard clause catches the `GOOGLE_CLIENT_ID` or `GOOGLE_CLIENT_SECRET` equal to null, it again redirects the user to the login page but this time with an error “not_configured”

 ```ts
 router.get('/google/callback', async (req: Request, res: Response) => {